Trees of self-avoiding walks

 By using Lemma~\ref{subadditivityproperty}, for any $\ell, m, n, k$ we have:

-As we know (see paragraph \ref{subsubsection:notation}) all bridges in a half-plane can be decomposed into a sequence of irreducible bridges in a unique.
-Therefore each bridge in $B_{\ell}$ of length $m$ possesses a decomposition into irreducible bridges in $A_m$.
+We know (see Notation~\ref{subsubsection:notation}) that all bridges in a half-plane can be decomposed into a sequence of irreducible bridges in a unique way; therefore each bridge in $B_{\ell}$ of length $m$ possesses a unique decomposition into irreducible bridges of length at most $m$.
 Hence, for any $m, \ell>0$,

 Fix $\epsilon>0$, by Lemma~\ref{p1}, there exists $\ell_0$ such that for any $\ell>\ell_0$,